-The audio version of DeForest Kelley Up Close and Personal--designed to be played on large-capacity (40 to 50 gigabyte) iPods and on iTunes--is narrated by me and features an exclusive end piece that contains more than 15 minutes of voicemail messages from Carolyn and DeForest Kelley.
+The audio version of DeForest Kelley Up Close and Personal--designed to be played on large-capacity (500 MG and larger) iPods and on iTunes--is narrated by me and features an exclusive end piece that contains more than 15 minutes of voicemail messages from Carolyn and DeForest Kelley.

 Format Details: M4B is a file extension for an MPEG-4 part 14 audio layer audio book container file format used by iTunes.
 An M4B file is very similar to an M4A file but specified for audio books.
 M4B files support metadata for chapters and bookmarking on supporting players and most commonly uses AAC (Advanced Audio Codec).

 The series of voicemail messages gives Kelley fans an extended opportunity to hear Carolyn Kelley’s voice, possibly for the first time ever for some of you.